-The outlook for the season is bright, even as the Saxons use the old cliché of "one game at a time."
+The outlook for the season is bright, even as the Saxons use the old cliché of "one

 "We have a great group returning.
 We just want to play one game at a time, including a big one next week at St. Lawrence.
 We have to stay focused on what we're doing and play a better game than we did last week," said Murray.